CawaAlreadyTaken/neovim-init.vim/README.md

 `./install.sh`

-Automatically installs my configuration, along with dependencies into your system.
-Tested on Ubuntu 20.04.
-I highly suggest reading and understanding each line of the installation script before running it, especially if you are using other Linux distros, or macOS.
-For macOS, manually run the commands, and use `homebrew` instead of `apt`.
+Automatically installs Optixal's configuration, along with dependencies into your system.
+Optixal tested it on Ubuntu 20.04, my fork has the goal to use it on arch based OSs.
+I highly suggest reading and understanding each line of the installation script before running it.

 #### Post Installation